locaweb/leela/README.rst

 3. Use redis with no authentication;

-4. Register two ejabberd users:
+4. Register two xmpp users:

    a. foobar@localhost (pass: foobar)